anguyen9630/CXX_DataParser/README.md

             [-i|--interval <time(s) [default: 10]>]
 ```
 > -h|--help : Print help on the screen.
+>
 > -p|--port : Required.
 Defines the path to the serial port.
+>
 > -b|--baud : Required.
 Defines the baud rate.
+>
-> -i|--interval : Optional, defines the interval in which the program print the json data.
+> -i|--interval : Optional, defines the interval, in seconds, in which the program print the json data.
 Default at 10.
+Range (0,60].

 Reminder to set read/write permission to the serial port before using this program.
 This can be done with:
 ```